undef125/nepshareextension/README.md

 no need to do anything with backend folder as it is already hosted

-⚠️ Use it at your own risk made this only for educational purpose.
+⚠️ Use it at your own risk.
+This only for educational purpose.